sloretz/TreadI/docs/reference/use-personal-access-token.md

 If you've saved a personal access token, then TreadI will always try to use it, even if the token expires.

-If you decide you want TreadI to stop using your personal access token, then you must delete the token from your keyring.
+If you want TreadI to stop using your personal access token, then you must delete it from your keyring.
 Delete the token by running the following command:

 ```